 Our professors are trained, certified, and have many years of experience as teachers, principals and administrators.
-Thanks to their instruction, our students have had a 93% summary pass rate on state-required tests in the past three years.
+Thanks to their instruction, our students have had an 86% summary pass rate on state-required tests in the past three years.

 Thiel’s education curriculum is based on highly regarded research about effective teaching, and our faculty works together to help students sequence through their courses and integrate their learning to produce highly qualified, highly prepared and highly employable teachers.
 Our professors are always staying up-to-date on emerging trends and philosophies.
 What’s more, classes are designed to get students interacting with each other and experiencing what teaching techniques do and don’t work for different situations.
 In this way, students apply teaching strategies to their own classrooms.

 Each teacher candidate will work within a preschool, elementary, special education, or secondary classroom in one of the local school districts or preschool partners.
 Before student teaching, education majors are required to complete at least 190 hours of field experience, which is done through coursework.
 What’s more, students also have the opportunity to participate in many different internships across the country and abroad.